RobHolme/ADTools/README.md

 ## Get-ADUserDetails
 ### Description
 Display the common properties for an AD user account.
-All search criteria will return all results starting with the name(s) or identity provided.
+Exact match for each search parameter unless a wildcard modifier '*' is included in the string.

 ### Syntax
 ```PowerShell